josdejong/svelte-jsoneditor/README.md

 - `navigationBar: boolean` Show the navigation bar with, where you can see the selected path and navigate through your document from there.
 Default value is `true`.
 - `statusBar: boolean` Show a status bar at the bottom of the `'code'` editor, showing information about the cursor location and selected contents.
 Default value is `true`.
 - `readOnly: boolean` Open the editor in read-only mode: no changes can be made, non-relevant buttons are hidden from the menu, and the context menu is not enabled.
 Default value is `false`.
-- `indentation: number` Number of spaces use for indentation when stringifying JSON.
+- `indentation: number | string` Number of spaces use for indentation when stringifying JSON, or a string to be used as indentation like `'\t'` to use a tab as indentation, or `' '` to use 4 spaces (which is equivalent to configuring `indentation: 4`).
+See also property `tabSize`.
+- `tabSize: number` When indentation is configured as a tab character (`indentation: '\t'`), `tabSize` configures how large a tab character is rendered.
+Default value is `4`.
+Only applicable to `code` mode.
 - `escapeControlCharacters: boolean`.
 False by default.
 When `true`, control characters like newline and tab are rendered as escaped characters `\n` and `\t`.
 Only applicable for `'tree'` mode, in `'code'` mode control characters are always escaped.
 - `escapeUnicodeCharacters: boolean`.
 False by default.
 When `true`, unicode characters like ☎ and 😀 are rendered escaped like `\u260e` and `\ud83d\ude00`.
 - `validator: function (json: JSONData): ValidationError[]`.
 Validate the JSON document.